Omitting types in logic of metric structures: Forcing and omitting types

 We postulate a simplifying assumption that~$L$ has a single sort with a single domain of quantification.
-If this is not the case, forcing can be modified by adding an infinite supply of constants (like $d_j$, for $j\in \omega$ below) for every domain of quantification.
-For example, in case of C*-algebras, tracial von Neumann algebras, or other Banach algebras one adds constants $d^n_j$, for $j\in \omega$, for elements of the $n$-ball for every $n\geq 1$ (see the axiomatizations of C*-algebras and tracial von Neumann algebras in \cite{FaHaSh:Model2}).
-We omit the straightforward details.
+If this is not the case, the forcing can be modified by adding an infinite supply of constants (like $d_j$, for $j\in \omega$ below) for every domain of quantification.
+For example, in the case of \cstar-algebras, tracial von Neumann algebras, or other Banach algebras one adds constants~$d^n_j$, for $j\in \omega$, for elements of the $n$-ball for every $n\geq 1$; we omit the straightforward details (see \cite[\S 6]{Muenster} for the case of \cstar-algebras).